Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

-For example, using the matching relations in App.~\ref{app:matching}, the $d = 6$ $\nu$SMEFT operators in Table~\ref{tab:vSMEFT-operators} contribute to the coefficients $C_i$ in Eqs.~\eqref{eq:diagonal}--\eqref{eq:two-light}.
-In the $|V_{\alpha N_i}| = 0$ limit, we have the trivial relations between the weak and mass eigenstates $N_{Rs} = P_R \delta_{si} N_i$ in the Majorana scenario and $N_{Rs} = P_R \delta_{si} N_i$ and $S_{Ls} = P_L \delta_{si} N_i$ in the Dirac scenario.
-The coefficients $C_i$ in Eqs.~\eqref{eq:one-light-one-heavy}--\eqref{eq:two-light} are also defined for the flavour eigenstate active neutrinos, which by definition are the weak eigenstates.
+Using the matching relations in App.~\ref{app:matching}, the $d = 6$ $\nu$SMEFT operators in Table~\ref{tab:vSMEFT-operators} contribute to the WCs $C_i$ in Eqs.~\eqref{eq:diagonal}--\eqref{eq:two-light}.
+In the $|V_{\alpha N_i}| = 0$ limit, we have the trivial relations between the weak and mass eigenstates $N = P_R N'$ in the Majorana scenario and $N = P_R N'$ and $S = P_L N'$ in the Dirac scenario.
+The WCs $C_i$ in Eqs.~\eqref{eq:one-light-one-heavy}--\eqref{eq:two-light} are also defined for the flavour eigenstate active neutrinos, which by definition are the weak eigenstates.
 Thus, the indices of the $\nu$SMEFT operators can be interchanged with the flavour indices $\rho, \sigma = e,\mu,\tau$ for the active neutrinos and the mass indices $i,j = 1,2$ for the HNLs.